 HCPC registered- registration number SW63267

-Emma Rye is a consultant clinical psychologist who has specialised in working with people with learning disabilities and Autistic Spectrum Conditions (ASC) since qualifying in 1994.
-Emma is trained in the diagnostic assessment of Autistic Spectrum Disorders (ASD/ ASC) including the use of the Autism Diagnostic Observation Scale (ADOS).
-Emma has many years’ experience of offering psychological therapy to adults and young people with ASC, as well as offering support and advice to their families, paid carers and other professional staff.
-She has a particular interest in working with families to help them understand the impact of ASC on their family, and develop different ways to manage this.
-She is skilled in working with women and girls with Asperger’s syndrome, and their families.
+Emma Rye is a Consultant Clinical Psychologist who has specialised in working with autistic people, and people with learning disabilities, since obtaining her professional qualification in 1994.
+Emma is trained in the diagnostic assessment of autism, including the use of the Autism Diagnostic Observation Scale (ADOS).
+Emma has many years’ experience of offering psychological therapy to autistic adults and young people, as well as offering support and advice to their families, paid carers and other professional staff.
+She has a particular interest in working with families to help them understand the impact of autism on their family, and develop different ways to support and respond to each other.
+She is skilled in working with autistic women and girls and their families.

 Emma has specialised in working with people who have experienced abuse, or other trauma, in childhood and/ or adulthood.
-She has a particular interest in helping people who may have ASC – or autistic traits – understand the impact of psychological trauma on their lives.
+She has a particular interest in helping autistic people understand the impact of psychological trauma on their lives.

-Since qualifying Emma has received further training in using psychodynamic models to inform her psychological work, and is also experienced in using cognitive and systemic therapy models.
+Emma is qualified in using EMDR (Eye Movement Desensitisation and Reprocessing) which is a highly effective therapy to help process psychological trauma and distress.
+Emma also has completed additional training in using psychodynamic models to inform her psychological work, and is experienced in using CBT and systemic family therapy models.

 Emma has an MSc in offering supervision and consultation and is on the British Psychological Society (BPS) register of supervisors.
-She is skilled in offering supervision, consultation and training in relation to Autistic Spectrum Conditions to other psychologists and professionals: individually or to whole staff teams within organisations – including in education as well as health services.
+She is skilled in offering supervision, consultation and training in relation to autism, trauma, and a wide range of psychological issues to other psychologists and professionals: individually or to whole staff teams within organisations – including in education as well as health services.

 Emma works four days a week as a Consultant Clinical Psychologist in the National Health Service (NHS).

-Postgraduate Certificate in Mental Health Law: Distinction (University of Northumbria); Trained in use of the Autism Diagnostic Observation Scale (ADOS); Introductory and Intermediate Course on Psychodynamic Work in Mental Handicap (Tavistock & Portman NHS Trust); MSc in Supervision and Consultation – Psychotherapeutic & Organisational Approaches (University of Surrey); British Psychological Society & South East Thames Regional Health Authority Training in Clinical Psychology; BA (Hons) in Psychology and Philosophy (University of Oxford).
+Postgraduate Certificate in Mental Health Law: Distinction (University of Northumbria); Trained in use of the Autism Diagnostic Observation Scale (ADOS); Introductory and Intermediate Course on Psychodynamic Work in Mental Handicap (Tavistock & Portman NHS Trust); MSc in Supervision and Consultation – Psychotherapeutic & Organisational Approaches (University of Surrey); South East Thames Regional Health Authority Training in Clinical Psychology (British Psychological Society); BA (Hons) in Psychology and Philosophy (University of Oxford).

 Contact Trudy and Emma here.